-According to Celtic traditions, the occasion would be celebrated around a bonfire.
+According to ancient traditions, the occasion would be celebrated around a bonfire.
 But you can do this symbolically, using candles, if a bonfire isn’t a practical option for you.
 And you could carve a symbol or word to reflect an intention for the coming months.
 Light the candle and allow it to burn through the evening, reminding you of your intention each time you glance its way.

 This is completely optional, but a nice way to create a sense of ceremony.

 To begin the meditation, get comfortable in an upright seated position.

 If you wish to be guided through the meditation, you can listen to a five minute recording here.

 Close your eyes and observe your breath.
 There’s no need to alter its natural rhythm, simply notice it for a few moments.

 Now bring your attention to your solar plexus chakra, located just above your belly button.
 And imagine the light of the sun is beaming directly into your Manipura region.
 Visualise the area filling up with a bright yellow light.

 And see that light radiating out from your physical body to fill up your aura.